christ-offer/supastack-starter-pack/readme.md

 5. For auth and everything to work - you have to run the html files as a server - i use `npx http-server` --cors to handle this - but any server will do.
 6. Build away!

+## Some further ideas as to what can be done:

+- Realtime updates for posts using the supabase client realtime api to listen for updates and update the ui with x new updates and a refresh button.
+- Regular/Vector search for posts
+- And much much much more.

 ## Notes:

 I have purposefully not included any css.
 This is a starter pack after all.